FunmiLS/FumePhotos/README.md

 ## 📸 Personal Photography Portfolio Website

-**FumePhotos** is a sleek, personal photography portfolio website built as a web application using the Flask framework in Python.
-It is designed to beautifully showcase a photographer's work with an emphasis on clean design and easy navigation.
+**FumePhotos** is a  personal photography portfolio website built as a web application using the Flask framework in Python.
+It is designed to showcase my photography work.

-This repository hosts the source code for the portfolio application, making it easy to deploy and customize.
+This repository hosts the source code for the portfolio application.

-## ✨ Features

-* **Responsive Design:** Looks great on desktops, tablets, and mobile devices.
-* **Modular Flask Application:** Built with Python and Flask for a robust and maintainable backend.
-* **Dedicated Portfolio Sections:** Structure for showcasing different categories of photography.
-* **Contact Form Integration (Assumed):** A dedicated section for clients or collaborators to get in touch.
-* **Clean & Modern UI:** Designed using custom HTML and CSS to focus on the photography.

 ## 💻 Technologies Used